AY2324S1-CS2113-T17-1/tp/docs/team/yicheng-toh.md

 For example, for athletes who want to gain muscles, they would increase their intake of protein.
 At the same time, they would need to reduce their weight by cutting on fat consumption.
 In this case, the diet goal only encourage them to consume more fat.
-Therefore 'unhealthy' diet goal is created.
+Therefore, 'unhealthy' diet goal is created.
 It marks a diet goal as not achieved if the value consumed is greater than the target value.

 The creation of such goal can be accomplished by indicating an optional flag `unhealthy`.

 **Example of set diet goal command:** `set-diet-goal DAILY unhealthy calories/500`

 ### Contributions to the UG: